GenstackOrg/Docs/docs/getting-started/intro.md

-# Introduction
+# **Introduction**

-You can get started with Genstack today
+Let’s just get started with Genstack.

+Genstack helps you plug AI directly into your workflow with zero fuss.
+This guide walks you through the basic setup so you’re not stuck fiddling with boilerplate.